Turidus/Minigames/README.md

 This Action triggers a target region after a certain amount of time.
 If the action wants to execute after the minigame has already ended a NullPointerExeption occurs.

+### RandomFillingAction
+Randomly fills a region with a specified Block.
+If "replace misses with air" is activated, all blocks in the region that do not get replaced by the specified block get replaced by air.

 ## Triggers:
 ### TimedRemoteTrigger
 This trigger gets executed if a **TimedTriggerNodeAction** or **TimedTriggerRegionAction** targets this node/region.